Undergraduate Communication Disorders

 - Unofficial Transcript from MavLink

-The undergraduate speech-language pathology major provides the foundational skills for candidates who will pursue a graduate degree in speech-language pathology in either PK-12 school or medical settings.
+The undergraduate communication disorders major provides the foundational skills for candidates who will pursue a graduate degree in speech-language pathology in either PK-12 school or medical settings.

 A minimum of 120 credit hours is required for graduation.
-Students majoring in speech-language pathology must maintain an overall GPA of 3.0 or better.
+Students majoring in communication disorders must maintain an overall GPA of 3.0 or better.

 A plan of study for the required courses in the undergraduate major is available by clicking the link below.